Skip to content

 The Main Bar

-The visual identity and brand story set the tone from the moment guests arrive.
+The ground floor interiors reflect the tone from the moment guests arrive.

-Decorative patterns, typography, and touchpoints echo the confident glamour of the period
+Decorative patterns and touchpoints echo the confident glamour of the period

 Hort’s Townhouse stands as a confident, memorable Bristol landmark — where story, style and strategy meet to deliver meaningful commercial value.